Olivier Cotsaftis

 About

-Dr Olivier Cotsaftis is a transdisciplinary researcher-practitioner exploring pathways toward regenerative and more-than-human futures.
-His work at the RMIT University School of Design focuses on unlocking scalable potentials for ecological transitions, especially through biomaterials and climate adaptation.
+Dr Ollie (Olivier) Cotsaftis is a researcher-practitioner within the School of Design at RMIT University.
+Working at the intersection of design and futures, his practice is grounded in living systems, critical ecologies, and material entanglements—contributing to regenerative transitions.
 Before joining RMIT, Ollie was a design lead at Fjord Design and Innovation and the founder of future ensemble studio.
-He is currently the Design and Architecture Lead of the RMIT Nature Positive Network, editorial board member for Biotechnology Design (Cambridge Press, UK), and co-founder of neomatter, a nature repair and nature-based solutions startup.
+He is currently Co-Program Manager of the Master of Design Innovation and Technology, Design and Architecture Lead of the RMIT Nature Positive Network, and co-founder of neomatter, a nature repair and nature-based solutions startup.

 Research fields